howsoai/amalgam/AMALGAM-BEGINNER-GUIDE.md

 >     //outputs: 18
 >
 >     ;Amalgam
->     ;method to multiple all the values in a list by themselves and some provided factor
+>     ;method to multiply all the values in a list by themselves and some provided factor
 >     ;wrapped in a (null) to prevent this code from being evaluated during script execution but available to be call'ed.
 >     (null
 >         #multiplyValuesInList